GiulioLecci11/SentimentAnalysis4MovieReviews/README.md

 - ⚠️ Model performance depends on the quality and diversity of the training data.
 - ⚠️ Manual tuning may be required for non-English reviews or different text formats.

----

-#### Short Description (for GitHub)

-This project uses TensorFlow and Keras to build an LSTM-based sentiment analysis model for classifying IMDB reviews.
-It includes data preprocessing, model training, evaluation, and interactive testing with sample reviews.